oVirt/ovirt-site/source/uncategorized/infiniband.html.md

 ## Introduction

 Although targeted at high performance computing Infiniband networks may be a quite cheap alternative to 10 Gigabit Ethernet.
 Nevertheless it is not an out of the box experience.
-So you expectations should never be to get close to wire speed but to be happy with every MB/s that you can reach beyond Giagbit Ethernet.
+So your expectations should never be to get close to wire speed but to be happy with every MB/s that you can reach beyond Giagbit Ethernet.
 This page should give a first impression for the interested reader what problems one might encounter.

 ## IPoIB